What is psychoanalysis?

 His fear of being trapped is so great that he begins to surreptitiously date other women.
 When his lover learns this, she rejects him.
 He feels bereft and abandoned.

-Those who know him well may see that he is in quite a bind.
-Caught between a rock and a hard spot, if he’s committed and monogamous, he feels trapped.
-If he attempts to alleviate the frightening feelings of being engulfed or controlled, by dating others, he loses the woman for whom he cares.
+Those who know him well recognize that he’s caught in a bind.
+If he’s committed and monogamous, he feels trapped.
+If he dates others in order to alleviate the frightening feelings of being engulfed or controlled, he loses the woman for whom he cares.

 How psychoanalysis helps in this example